AVTpepper/halloween-hackathon/README.md

 | About us | Option to display about us page after story is finished | Wait for story to finish and click on "About us" | Displays about us page | Pass |

+## Bugs

+### Solved bugs

+A large number of scary bugs was accidentally created during development and had to be fixed.
+Fixes included:
+- communicating with team members
+- looking in chrome developer tools to check for warning messages
+- looking through code line by line
+- using console.log(); to see what was acctually going on
+- review commit history
+- search google for possible solutions
+- a lot of trial and error

+### Unfixed bugs

+On rare occations the story is not generated.
+We can not find any logical reason for this.

 ## Technologies used